sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-add-docker-as-node-in-jenkins.md

 ---
-title: "How to add Docker as node in Jenkins"
+title: How to add Docker as node in Jenkins
 date: 2023-06-14T14:00:00+00:00
-description: "How to add Docker as node in Jenkins"
+description: How to add Docker as node in Jenkins
 draft: false
 hideToc: false
 enableToc: true